Deborah023-dev/Recipes/README.md

  -Proofreading or editing
  -Refining the HTML or CSS markup either for aesthetic or efficiency purposes

-Source Code License: GNU GLPV3
+Source Code License: GPL 3.0